VSpaceCode/vspacecode.github.io/docs/major-mode.md

 The table below lists all the extensions required by each language in the major mode.

 In the following you can see all the currently available major modes.
-If your favourite one is missing, please [contribute](https://github.com/VSpaceCode/VSpaceCode/blob/master/CONTRIBUTING.md)!
+If your favorite one is missing, please [contribute](https://github.com/VSpaceCode/VSpaceCode/blob/master/CONTRIBUTING.md)!

 ## Markdown

-Required exetensions:
+Required extensions:
 - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)